-- (a) the board must repay all the outstanding debt relating to that real property, and - (b) any proceeds remaining from the sale of the real property must be divided into 2 amounts so that - (i) one amount bears the same ratio to the remaining proceeds as the Government contribution bears to the total amount of the project for which that contribution was made, and - (ii) the other amount bears the same ratio to the remaining proceeds as the contribution by the board bears to the total amount of the project for which that board's contribution was made. - (2) The remaining proceeds referred to in subsection (1)(b) that are attributable - (a) to the Government contribution under subsection (1)(b)(i) are to be retained by the board and, together with the interest earned, applied only - to the cost of a future school building project approved by the Minister, or - (ii) to the current operations and maintenance of existing buildings with the prior approval of the Minister, and
+- (a) the board must repay all the outstanding debt relating to that real property, and - (b) any proceeds remaining from the sale of the real property must be divided into 2 amounts so that - (i) one amount bears the same ratio to the remaining proceeds as the Government contribution bears to the total amount of the project for which that contribution was made, and - the other amount bears the same ratio to the remaining proceeds as the contribution by the board bears to the total amount of the project for which that board's contribution was made.

+(2) The remaining proceeds referred to in subsection (1)(b) that are attributable and

+- (a) to the Government contribution under subsection (1)(b)(i) are to be retained by the board and, together with the interest earned, applied only - to the cost of a future school building project approved by the Minister, or - (ii) to the current operations and maintenance of existing buildings with the prior approval of the Minister, to the current operations and maintenance of existing buildings with the prior approval of the Minister.